Aamir3644/Car-Rental-Management-System/JDBC & Hibernate.md

 The *javax.persistence* package contains the JPA classes and interfaces.

 ## What is Hibernate
->> Hibernate is a powerful ORM framework that simplifies database interaction in Java applications, offering features like database independence, automatic table generation, and query generation.
-It abstracts the complexities of working with relational databases, allowing developers to focus on their application logic while Hibernate takes care of the underlying data access tasks.
+>> Firstly, Hibernate is a Imlementation of JPA specification.
+Hibernate is a ORM framework that simplifies database interaction in Java applications, offering features like database independence, automatic table generation, and query generation.
+It simplifies working with the relational databases, allowing developers to focus on their application logic while Hibernate takes care of the underlying data access tasks.
 >> ORM stands for Object-Relational Mapping.
 It is a programming technique and a framework that allows developers to interact with relational databases in an object-oriented manner.
 ORM frameworks provide a way to map Java or other programming language objects to database tables.
 Each object class corresponds to a table, and object attributes map to table columns.
 Developers can work with objects and classes rather than writing raw SQL queries.
 The ORM framework generates the necessary SQL statements to interact with the database, such as SELECT, INSERT, UPDATE, and DELETE queries.

 ## What can you tell about Hibernate Configuration File ?